jericson/jericson.github.io/_posts/2015-03-13-customer-support-1.markdown

 [Stack Overflow Careers](http://careers.stackoverflow.com/)) without losing the original email headers.
-As a bonus, we aren't [locked into](http://www.joelonsoftware.com/articles/fog0000000032.html) their service, though after a year and a half that's moot point.
+As a bonus, we aren't [locked into](http://www.joelonsoftware.com/articles/fog0000000032.html) their service, though after a year and a half that's probably a moot point.

 **Next time:** scaling by hiring.